igorkulman/coding-journal/content/post/2018/automating-ios-development-and-distribution-workflow/index.md

 ### Automatic build distribution

 As I already mentioned, every time a pull request is merged in Gitlab, the CI creates an ad-hoc IPA and deploys it.
-In my case, the deployment has two steps.

 {{< highlight ruby >}}
-desc "Deploys built app to Installr" lane :deploy_to_installr do commit = last_git_commit short_hash = commit[:abbreviated_commit_hash]
+desc "Deploys built app to AppCenter" lane :deploy do
-  releaseNotes = "Automatic Gitlab build ("+number_of_commits.to_s+", last commit "+short_hash+")"

-  installr(
+  # Deploy to AppCenter
+  appcenter_upload(
-    api_token: ENV["INSTALLR_API_KEY"],
+    api_token: ENV["APPCENTER_API_TOKEN"],
-    ipa: "build/YourApp.ipa",
-    notes: releaseNotes,
+    owner_name: "igorkulman",
+    owner_type: "user",
+    app_name: "Teamwire-Beta",
+    file: "build/Teamwire.ipa",
+    notify_testers: false,
+    destinations: "*",
+    dsym: "build/Teamwire.app.dSYM.zip"
   )
 end

-desc "Deploys built app to HockeyApp" lane :deploy_to_hockeyapp do hockey(
-    api_token: ENV["HOCKEYAPP_API_KEY"]
-    ipa: "build/YourApp.ipa",
-    dsym: "build/YourApp.app.dSYM.zip"
-  )
-end
 {{< / highlight >}}

-The first step deploys the actual IPA to [Installr](http://installrapp.com/).
-Installr is an simple build distribution service, that you can use for free without any serious limitations.
-You can make it send email to your testers every time a new build is uploaded or you can just send out the builds manually when needed.
+This step deploys the actual IPA to [AppCenter](https://appcenter.ms/).
+AppCenter can be used as a build distribution service for free without any serious limitations.
+You can make it send emails to your testers every time a new build is uploaded or you can just send out the builds manually when needed.

-The second step uploads the debug symbols to [HockeyApp](https://www.hockeyapp.net/).
-I do not use HockeyApp for build distribution, I prefer Installr and I do not use it for crash reporting, because it is considered a security risk in some environments so I just cannot use it.

-So why do I upload the debug symbols to HockeyApp?
-For symbolication.
-When testers send me logs from the app and they include a crash log, I just upload the crash log to HockeyApp and it gets automatically symbolicated in a few minutes.
+Not only the app IPA but also debug symbols are uploaded to AppCenter for symbolication.
+When testers send me logs from the app and they include a crash log, I just upload the crash log to AppCenter and it gets automatically symbolicated in a few minutes.
 I do not have to do it manually and I can link the symbolicated crash log to an issue in Gitlab that I typically create for every reported crash.

 The automatic builds are ad-hoc builds and use the AppStore app id not the development app id to be as close to the AppStore version as possible.